werbenhu/chash/README.md

 elements := dbGroup.GetElemens()
 ```

-### Single Group
+### Using an independent group
 ```
+// A group created by chash.NewGrou() is not managed by the global chash object
-// you need to manager groups if there is more than one group. group := chash.NewGroup("db", 10000)
+// You need to manage groups yourself if there are more than one group. group := chash.NewGroup("db", 10000)

 group.Insert("192.168.1.100:3306", []byte("mysql0-info"))